 The Development of Interest

-Let’s consider what curriculum and instruction might look like if the pWhat if a successful student was one who entered school and left enjoying readingrimary goal was the development of interest, the creation of avid readers.
+Let’s consider what curriculum and instruction might look like if the primary goal was the development of interest, the creation of avid readers.
 The research of Hidi and Renninger (2006) points us in the direction of crafting reading experience around this affective goal.

 According to Suzanne Hidi and K. Ann Renninger (2006) interest is a disposition to engage in an activity or with an idea.
 It begins with situational interest, something triggered by an incident.
 We take our children to the zoo and the visit sparks an interest in tigers for one, macaws for another and the hot dog cart for the youngest.
 This is (1) triggered situational interest which turns into (2) maintained situational interest through designed activities in the home or the classroom.
 Teachers can develop a unit to study animals or hot dogs; they can create group projects and have students work with each other.